Laykel/nfc-rf-fingerprinting/README.md

 This repository's folders can be described as follows:

+- `data` contains the _gitignored_ recordings of NFC communications, as well as decoded transmissions in different formats.
 - `gnuradio` contains the different GRC flowgraphs used in the project.
 - `notebooks` contains the notebooks used during the testing and prototyping phase of the project.
 - `report` contains the LaTeX sources and the compiled pdf of the report.
 It also contains the bibliography and figures used in it.